skirmess/friends-share-resurrection/FriendsShare/readme.txt

 *** Changelog

+Version 16
+ * Updated TOC for WoW 4.0.1
+ * this is no longer defined

 Version 15
  * #5 - Fixed a case where the character name was not correctly converted to lower case before writing to the database.
  * Updated TOC for WoW 3.3.5